 China Southern Airline is the largest in Asia and number four in the world.
 The outdated app no longer met their requirements today for fast service and loyalty program.
 Together with multiple stakeholders from Mirabeau, China Southern Airline and third parties, the new global app is finally soft launched.

-I was involved in the project from refining typical user flows on Android platform to defining design regulations to detailed wireframing to creating interactive screen prototypes.
+I was involved in the project from refining typical user flows on Android platform to defining design system and styleguide to detailed wireframing to creating interactive screen prototypes.

 You can download the global app here at iTunes Store and switch to New Version.